Solomon Mahlangu Freedom College: History

 By 1985 a primary school was formally established.
 In 1980, New Zealanders Terry and Barbara Bell arrived in Tanzania to establish the primary school which operated out of one of the renovated houses though overcrowding meant some had to attend primary school in town.
 All teaching occurred in English.
-The Bell's left in 1982 after clashing over the style of the school management.
+The Bells left in 1982 after clashing over the style of the school management.
 Dennis and Hazel September took over the management of the primary school and the style of teaching changed to a more conventional one of grade and performance measures.

 Food for the facility was supplied from the farms' land which would supply milk, eggs, pork, beef and maize.
 Hans Jurgen's expertise as an agricultural consultant would provided by the Swedish International Development Cooperation Agency.
 He would set about constructing a farm plan to make the facility self-sufficient by 1984 for 2,500 residents.
 Teachers and students were expected spend a time each week working on the farms.
 Security for the complex was provided by the Tanzania People's Defence Force.

 Medical issues were initially conducted by a clinic at the institution but when politics and personal issues took hold there in the early eighties and with the increase in the need to supply more sophisticated medical treatments, the ANC decided that a hospital should be built.
 Later called the ANC-Holland Solidarity Hospital, it was opened on 1 May 1984.
-A solidarity group in the Netherlands under Henk Odenk would finance it and the ANC was responsible for its construction.
+A solidarity group in the Netherlands under Henk Odenk financed it and the ANC was responsible for its construction.

-The furniture factory was financed out of Finland and would open in 1980 and was called the Vuyisile Mini Furniture Factory, named after Vuyisile Mini an executed MK soldier.
-In addition to repairing broken furniture it would supply the building projects with doors, window frames and furniture.
+The furniture factory, financed out of Finland, opened in 1980 and was called the Vuyisile Mini Furniture Factory, named after Vuyisile Mini, an executed MK soldier.
+In addition to repairing broken furniture, it supplied the building projects with doors, window frames and furniture.